gonzonia/MMM-Dynamic-Modules/README.md

 Order of the modules matters.
 If there is multiple modules in the same position, first module will be top, second module under it, and so on.
 If multiple instances of a module are being used, they will ALL be moved or hidden.

+Tips:
+Best when used in conjunction with CSS.
+Use
+'''
+@media (orientation: landscape) {

+}
+'''
+and
+'''
+@media (orientation: portrait) {

+}

+to create stylesheets for specific screen orientations.

+You can also add

+'''
+and (max-width: 3840px)
+'''
+to either one if you want to create something that is for 4K.
+This would come in handy if say your main mirror is 1080p but you want to have a separate browser somewhere else showing the mirror on a TV or higher resolution monitor.